 help you take your money and leave you with mediocre results are plentiful.
 You have to decide how you value two things – money and time.

-This concludes my list of author services-types of people that you need to be aware of.
+This concludes my list of author services-types of people (aka editors and predators) that you need to be aware of.
 Lots of people are in our community willing to take your money, and sometimes run with it, without delivering anything worthwhile.
 It’s sad, but true.
-There are behaviors to watch out for, and obviously claims and substantiation of “expertise” that needs to be communicated very clearly.
+There are definitive editors and predators’ behaviors to watch out for, and obviously claims and substantiation of “expertise” that needs to be communicated very clearly.
 If you’re not careful, you can easily get lost and excited in all the hype that these people project, and forget to look “behind the curtain” a little bit.

 This is just part 1 of this post – I plan on creating part 2 within the upcoming week for additional author services types of people you need to watch out for!
 Hope you enjoyed it!